buildkite/docs/pages/pipelines/notifications.md

 ```
 {: codeblock-file="pipeline.yml"}

-> 📘Step-level vs build-level
+> 📘 Step-level vs build-level notifications
 > A step-level notify step will ignore the requirements of a build-level notification.
-If a build-level notification condition is that it runs only on `main`, a step-level notification will run on all branches if no branch conditional is set.
+If a build-level notification condition is that it runs only on `main`, a step-level notification without branch conditionals will run on all branches.

 ### Notify a user in all workspaces